NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```
 Assume choices 1-3 lead to the same result.
 The AND NOT sections are to ensure that the same choice does not return 3 times when X and Y are true.
 In a first response branch beat, just `branch 1: X` and `branch 2: Y` would be sufficient, as only the first true branch is returned.

-AND/OR logic is NOT supported for the Best Fit Branch's cross option conditions.
+AND/OR logic is NOT supported for the Best Fit Branch's cross option conditions (only one may exist on a Best Fit Branch Beat).
 However, you CAN apply single option conditions on branches for Best Fit Branches.
 E.g. Say you wanted to have the character in a scene with the highest romance that does not have a breakup memory to say something.
 You can combine `GREATEST_SENTIMENT` on the beat with `CHARACTER_UNAWARE` set on each branch.

 #### Single Option Conditions